-Hyrum Keime is in his fifth season as an assistant coach for the Florida Southern volleyball program.
-During his time with the Moccasins, the team has compiled a record of 94-40, including an impressive 44-20 mark in Sunshine State Conference play.
-He also serves as the head coach of the new beach volleyball program, which will begin its inaugural season in 2018.
+Hyrum Keime is in his seventh season as an assistant coach for the Florida Southern volleyball program.
+He also serves as the head coach of the new beach volleyball program, which began its inaugural season in 2018.

 In his first four seasons, Keime was part of a coaching staff that helped lead the Mocs to four-straight NCAA Division II Tournament appearances, including a regional runner-up showing in 2015 and 2016.
-While on the FSC staff, Keime has helped coach seven AVCA all-Americans, nine AVCA all-South Region players, and 12 all-Sunshine State Conference performers.
+While on the FSC staff, Keime has helped coach ten AVCA all-Americans, twelve AVCA all-South Region players, and 14 all-Sunshine State Conference performers.

 Keime came to Florida Southern after spending two seasons as a volunteer assistant coach at Nova Southeastern.
 In 2007, he served as a volunteer assistant coach at Redland Christian Academy in his hometown of Homestead, Fla.
 Prior to that, Keime was the head junior varsity coach and varsity assistant at Timpanogos High School in Orem, Utah.

 Before entering the coaching ranks, Keime played club volleyball at Utah Valley University, where he was named as the 2010 Mountain Valley Conference MVP and was a second-team all-American at the 2012 National Club Volleyball Federation (NCVF) Championships.

 As a high-school athlete, Keime played for the USA Volleyball Junior Olympics beach volleyball squad in 2000, placing fifth at the national tournament.